Hallo internet surfer!

 – Why do churches exist?

-Some Christians claim that to question religious belief is offensive.
-I think they are intimidated by what may be discovered.
-What is more, their own authorities clearly question other’s beliefs.
-God himself allegedly attacked many groups.
-Jesus threatened to kill anyone who didn’t worship him (see Luke 19:27).
-Paul, the man who invented Christian theology, was highly critical of other people’s beliefs.
-Christians have always derided Islamists and Jews.
-So it is hypocritical for Christians to cry foul when their own beliefs are questioned.
+Some people claim that to question religion is offensive.
+I think they’re afraid of what may be discovered.
+What’s more, Christian commanders over the centuries have clearly berated other’s beliefs.
+God allegedly attacked non – Jews in the Old Testament.
+Jesus threatened to kill anyone who didn’t worship him (see Luke 19:27.)
+Paul, the man who invented Christian theology, was highly critical of other’s beliefs.
+Throughout history Christians have repeatedly derided Islamists and Jews.
+So it’s hypocritical for Christian authorities to cry foul when their own beliefs are questioned.

 see http://history-perspective.com/critical_theories.html for the barest outline of the history of Bible exegesis